giwrgosftw/DigitalReceipt-CloudProject-PythonFlask-RESTfulAPI-PartialCreditCards/README.md

 # RestfulAPI-PartialCards-CloudProject
-My first App Engine application written in Python using flask that will expose RESTful API handlers allowing for linking partial credit cards to customers.
+My first App Engine application is written in Python using flask that will expose RESTful API handlers allowing for linking partial credit cards to customers.
 A pdf file with usage examples is provided.

 # Scope of the task
 The application should expose two HTTP API handlers: